If the climate emergency matters to you, raise your voice and lower your carbon footprint

 Plant some trees

 Trees are an important natural solution to climate change as they remove carbon emissions as they grow.
 Support local tree planting schemes, or donate to organisations that are committed to increasing tree cover.
 Woodland Trust has a scheme for free trees in schools and communities and the Forestry Commission has useful resources for tree planting advice such as their Urban Tree Manual and grants for landowners.
+Or plant your own!
 Even if a tree isn’t possible, then planting wild flowers or growing veg in window boxes all help nature to thrive.

 Check your investments

 Is your money propping up industries that are causing environmental damage?
 This includes your bank but also your investments and pension.
 Even schemes branded ‘ethical’ are often invested in polluting industries.
 Think about how you want your money to be used and research your options.
 There are several ethical banks and a number of impact investment apps now available that allow you to back businesses that are committed to making positive change.
 Community energy schemes also provide a way to invest directly in local renewable energy projects through social enterprises and they are a great example of people power in our communities.

 Reducing your carbon footprint